deepsense-ai/seahorse/docs/doperations/train_classifier.rst

    ``WrongColumnTypeException`` will be thrown.
 If selected column does not exist, ``ColumnDoesNotExistException`` will be thrown.

+While training, it expects all values in target column to be either 0 or 1.
 ..
-TODO what are requirements for values in target column?
-What if they are not met?
+TODO What if this requirement is not met?